 Disadvantages of Double Declining Method of Depreciation

-The double declining balance method has some disadvantages over the straight line method:
+The double-declining balance method has some disadvantages over the straight-line method:

-- Most of the assets are used consistently over their useful life, thus depreciating them at accelerated rate does not make sense.
+- Most of the assets are used consistently over their useful life, thus depreciating them at an accelerated rate does not make sense.
 Further, it does not reflect the actual use of the asset

 This has been a guide to Double Declining Balance Method of Depreciation.
 Here we discuss its double declining balance formula along with practical examples, advantages, and disadvantages.
 You may learn more about accounting from the following article –